-The transcriptome was annotated de novo using a translated nucleotide query (blastx(Altschulet al. 1990)) against the non-redundant protein sequence database (nr).
-The 25 best hits were then used to search for gene ontology terms using the Blast2Go program

-(Conesa et al. 2005).Listsof significantly up-regulated and down-regulated genes were subjected to GOenrichment analysis by comparison with all expressed geneusing a Fischer exact test and a FDR value of 0.05.
+The transcriptome was annotated de novo using a translated nucleotide query (blastx (Altschul et al. 1990)) against the non-redundant protein sequence database (nr).
+The 25 best hits were then used to search for gene ontology terms using the Blast2Go program (Conesa et al. 2016).
+To identify the biological functions significantly enriched within up or down-regulated genes, a Gene Ontology (GO) term enrichment analysis was performed.
+Lists of GO terms belonging to significantly up-regulated and down-regulated genes were compared to the GO terms of the whole expressed gene set using a Fischer exact test and a FDR value of 0.05.
 We used REVIGO to visualize the enriched biological processes (Supek et al. 2011).

 RESULTS

-Host haplotype
+Host identification

-Among the three colonies from New Caledonia, colonies NC2 and NC3 presented haplotype ORF18 and were assigned to Primary Species Hypothesis PSH05and more precisely to Secondary Species Hypothesis SSH05a (Gelinet al. 2017a), corresponding to P. damicornis type β(Schmidt-Roach et al. 2013) also named P. acuta(Schmidt-Roach et al. 2013) or type 5a (Pinzon et al. 2013), while colony NC1 presented ORF09 and was assigned to PSH04, P. damicornis type α, P. damicornis or type 4a, respectively.
-As for colonies from Oman, they all presented ORF34 and were assigned to PSH12 (Gelinet al. 2017a) or type 7a (Pinzon et al. 2013)(Additional Table 4).
+Among the three colonies from New Caledonia, colonies NC2 and NC3 presented haplotype ORF18 and were assigned to Primary Species Hypothesis PSH05and more precisely to Secondary Species Hypothesis SSH05a (Gélin et al. 2017b), corresponding to P. damicornis type β (Schmidt-Roach et al. 2014) or type 5a (Pinzón et al. 2013), while colony NC1 presented ORF09 and was assigned to PSH04, P. damicornis type α, P. damicornis or type 4a, respectively.
+As for colonies from Oman, they all presented ORF34 and were assigned to PSH12 (Gélin et al. 2017a) or type 7a (Pinzón et al. 2013) (Supplementary Table S2), that is not part of the P. damicornis sensu lato species complex.
+Thus NC colonies are phylogenetically closer from each other than from colonies from Oman.
 These three PSHs represent three different species.

-Furthermore, NC2 and NC3 multi-locus genotypes differed from one allele over 26 and were thus part of the same clonal lineage, i.e. the entity that groups together colonies whose multi-locus genotypes slightly differ due to somatic mutations or scoring errors.
+Furthermore, NC2 and NC3 multi-locus genotypes (MLGs) differed only from one allele over 26 gene copies, and were thus part of the same clonal lineage (genet), i.e. the entity that groups together colonies whose multi-locus genotypes slightly differ due to somatic mutations or scoring errors.
+All the other colonies presented MLG that differed enough not to be considered as clonemates or members of the same clonal lineage (genet).

 Ecologically realistic heat stress

 Our goal was to ensure that our experimental heat stress faithfully reflects a realistic heat stress in natura.
-Following collection from the field, the corals from the different localities were first maintained in the same controlled conditions prior to the experiment.
+Following collection from the field, the corals from the different localities were first maintained in the same controlled conditions at 26°C prior to the experiment.
 During this period no mortality or signs of degradation/stress were observed for any of the coral colonies.
+Two weeks before the experiment, a first acclimatization to the control temperatures (27°C or 31°C for NC and Om respectively) was performed.
 During the experimental heat stress (i.e. gradual temperature increase), visual and photographic monitoring clearly indicated that the first sign of coral stress (i.e. the closure of polyps) occurred at day 30 for both sampling localities, corresponding to 30°C and 34°C for the NC and Om colonies, respectively.
-These temperatures perfectly match the warmest temperature experienced by these populations in the field (Table 1).
+These temperatures perfectly match the warmest temperature experienced by these colonies in the field (Table 1).
 No signs of physiological collapse were observed in control corals throughout the experiment indicating that all the other parameters were maintained optimal for coral colonies.

 Bacterial communities